P ≠ NP Proof

 Shortly,

-in order to this P ≠ NP proof of mine be accepted, it is
+in order for this P ≠ NP proof of mine be accepted, it is

 sufficient that the fact if there is an Lz-language (promise